 Participants are expected to bring laptops for this class.
 Laptops can either be a PC or a Mac, but should have 8GB – 10GB of free space.

-Students who are already familiar with Java might consider taking Introduction to Programming in C.
+Students who are already familiar with Python might consider taking Computer Programming for Beginners: Coding in Python.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.